microsoft/dicom-server/docs/concepts/dicom-cast.md

 ![Architecture](/docs/images/dicom-cast-architecture.png)

 1. **Poll for batch of changes**: DICOM Cast polls for any changes via [Change Feed](../concepts/change-feed.md), which captures any changes that occur in your Medical Imaging Server for DICOM.
-1. **Fetch corresponding FHIR resources, if any**: If any changes correspond to FHIR resources, DICOM Cast will fetch these changes.
-DICOM Cast synchronizes DICOM tags to the FHIR resource types *Patient* and *ImagingStudy*.
+1. **Fetch corresponding FHIR&trade; resources, if any**: If any changes correspond to FHIR&trade; resources, DICOM Cast will fetch these changes.
+DICOM Cast synchronizes DICOM tags to the FHI&trade;R resource types *Patient* and *ImagingStudy*.
-1. **Merge FHIR resources and PUT as a bundle in a transaction**: The FHIR resources corresponding the DICOM Cast captured changes will be merged.
-The FHIR resources will be PUT as a bundle in a transaction into your Azure API for FHIR server.
+1. **Merge FHIR&trade; resources and PUT as a bundle in a transaction**: The FHIR&trade; resources corresponding the DICOM Cast captured changes will be merged.
+The FHIR&trade; resources will be PUT as a bundle in a transaction into your Azure API for FHIR server.
 1. **Persist state and process next batch**: DICOM Cast will then persist the current state to prepare for next batch of changes.

 The current implementation of DICOM Cast supports:

-- A single-threaded process that reads from DICOM change feed and writes to FHIR server.
+- A single-threaded process that reads from DICOM change feed and writes to an Azure API for FHIR Server.
 - The process is hosted by Azure Container Instance in our sample template, but can be run elsewhere.
-- Synchronizes DICOM tags to *Patient* and *ImagingStudy*  FHIR resource types*.
+- Synchronizes DICOM tags to *Patient* and *ImagingStudy*  FHIR&trade; resource types*.

 ## Mappings